prettier/plugin-ruby/README.md

 ## Development

 After checking out the repo, run `yarn` and `bundle` to install dependencies.
 Then, run `yarn test` to run the tests.
+You can pretty print a Ruby source file by running `yarn print [PATH]`.

 ## Contributing